 At the operational level, the development of relations between EA and the European authorities is based on:

 - The communication processes and channels being established with the EC Directorates and other bodies (coordinating committees);

 - Participation in the meetings of the EC Inter-Service Steering Group for Accreditation;

 - EA's participation in the meetings of the Expert Group on the Internal Market for Products (former Senior Offcial Group for Standardisation and Conformity Assessment).

 EA has been developing relationships with a number of stakeholder organisations over the years.
-The objective is firstly to establish confidence in accordance with the EA policy for sector schemes, and secondly to allow parties interested in accreditation to put their views forward to EA.
+The objective is firstly to establish confidence in accordance with the EA policy for relations with stakeholders, and and secondly to allow parties interested in accreditation to put their views forward to EA.

 It is important to highlight the considerable contribution that representatives from the various stakeholder groups make to the work of EA.
 They participate in all the EA technical committees.

-A policy is implemented (EA-1/15: EA Policy for Relations with Stakeholders) which defines the conditions and procedures for constructive and transparent co-operation between EA and its stakeholders.
+As a result, EA has adopted a policy for relations with stakeholders (EA-1/15: EA Policy for Relations with Stakeholders) which defines the conditions and procedures for constructive and transparent co-operation between EA and its stakeholders.
 According to this policy, a distinct ‘Recognised Stakeholder’ status with associated rights and obligations is granted to organisations that wish to become more directly involved in EA’s associative life and have a particular institutional interest in contributing to EA’s technical activities.